SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

               return ["IMG001", "IMG99", "IMG0404"]
        }

 ..
-XXX either add an example or maybe a short section about throwing and async together to give a place where I can note the order of the keywords in the declaration and in the calls
+TODO either add an example or maybe a short section about throwing and async together to give a place where I can note the order of the keywords in the declaration and in the calls